Hexen II: Hammer of Thyrion 1.4.3

 has a confusing level near the middle, but is otherwise great.
 Look

-around the web for the file fo4d.zip or fo4d.tgz .
+around the web for the file fo4d.zip or fo4d.tgz (also available on

 Also, make sure to check out the botmatch mod "hcbots" available